carlospsvieira/carlospsvieira/README.md

 I'm a dedicated software developer with a strong foundation in front-end and back-end technologies. </br>
 My knowledge also extends to representing stakeholders, and helping the team stay aligned with the product roadmap.
 You can hire my team <a href="https://www.workana.com/freelancer/09828ddbd0725cda24b63c7ae5172ad9">here</a>. </br>

-Or contact me directly on <a href="https://www.linkedin.com/in/carlospsvieira">Linkedin</a> if you want me to be part of your team.
+Or contact me directly on <a href="https://www.linkedin.com/in/carlospsvieira">Linkedin</a> if you want me to be part of your company.
 <hr>

 ### My Stats :